casweeney/cairo0-smart-contracts/README.md

 # balance-increment-starknet

-This is starknet contract wriiten with cairo, test written with cairo using protostar.
+This is starknet contract written with cairo, test written with cairo using protostar.